cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 b)  Java-CrypTool (JCrypTool, JCT):
    - Completely new designed CrypTool in Java using Eclipse/RCP
-   - Platform independent
+   - Platform independent --> Support for Windows, MacOS, and Linux
    - Usage of SWT for the GUI
-   - Strictly using the standards of Eclipse 3.x
+   - Strictly using the standards of Eclipse
    - Bouncy Castle (BC) and FlexiProvider (FP) are used as crypto providers.
      FP will become part of BC.
+     Offer JCT as a dynamic graphical frontend for BC.
+   - XML Security (demonstrator for XML signatures)
    - Close cooperation with the chair of Prof. Buchmann, TU Darmstadt for the integration of FP
    - For newbies, but also for experts